mesa1014/Rat_Stomach_Sim/README.md

   https://nodejs.org/en/

-- then:
+- clone the repo and go to the root folder.
+Run the following command in the terminal:

   ```
   npm install express
   ```

-- then:

   ```
   npm install compression
   ```

-- clone the repo and go to the root folder.
-Run the following command in the terminal:

   ```
   node server.js
   ```